 In a world shaped by digital media, children are more connected than ever.
-Yet, these connections come with a cost– lowered attention spans, exposure to inappropriate content, and the loss of childhood innocence.
-Understanding these risks, many state governments in the United States have come forward with proposals to create stricter limits on social media use for people under 18.
-The use of AI face age authenticators, setting screen time caps, and removing most or entire access to Not Safe For Work (NSFW) content, have all been proposed to make a healthier and safer environment for children online.
-Although some measures to protect children from the dangerous digital age have been criticized for being “unreasonable”, these efforts are really a necessary response to an urgent public health crisis.
+Yet, these connections come with a cost—lowered attention spans, exposure to inappropriate content, and a loss of childhood innocence.
+By understanding these risks, many state governments in the United States have come forward with proposals to create stricter limits on social media use for people under the age of 18.
+The use of AI age authenticators, setting limits on screen time, and removing most or entire access to Not Safe For Work (NSFW) content, have all been proposed to make a healthier and safer environment for children online.
+Although some measures to protect children from the dangerous digital age have been criticized for being “unreasonable”, these efforts are a necessary response to an urgent public crisis.

-Today, many people use social media as a commonplace to communicate, to get entertained, and to connect.
+Today, many people use social media as a commonplace to communicate, entertain, and connect.
 However, its intricate design creates addictive habits that can damage the minds of the youth.
 Studies published in the International Journal of Mental Health and Addiction, have shown that excessive screen time results in lowered attention spans, poor academic performances, and increased chances of mental illnesses such as anxiety or depression.
-The American Academy of Pediatrics clearly states that adolescents should have “no more than two hours of recreational screen time daily,”, but this is often not the case, as a 2023 Gallup survey showed that many teens report spending up to 7 hours a day on their socials alone.
+The American Academy of Pediatrics clearly states that adolescents should have “no more than two hours of recreational screen time daily”, but this is often not the case, as a 2023 Gallup survey showed that many teens report spending up to 7 hours a day on their socials alone.

 In addition to the negative impacts of social media in general, platforms often are filled with harmful or age-inappropriate content, which includes explicit images or videos, cyberbullying, vulgar language, and misinformation.
-Adolescents are quite vulnerable to this content; according to Heidi Moawad’s research published on VeryWellHealth, many pre teens and teenagers cognitive and emotional regulation systems are still in development.
-Right now, with our current attempts at a “laissez-faire”approach to regulate social media by U.S. government regulators, and tech companies like Meta and TikTok, have as a result been inadequate.
+Adolescents are quite vulnerable to this content; according to Heidi Moawad’s research published on VeryWellHealth, many pre-teens’ and teenagers’ cognitive and emotional regulation systems are still in development.
+Right now, with our current attempts at a “laissez-faire” approach to regulate social media by U.S. government regulators and tech companies such as Meta and TikTok, have been inadequate.
 Without clear and impactful intervention, today’s digital media will continue to rip apart and exploit young users, destroying their mental health and developmental integrity.

 In order to remedy the disastrous impact of social media on adolescents, state governments should be proposing a three-step plan to mitigate and address these core issues with social media’s impact on the youth.